GSA-TTS/piipan-open-source/docs/roadmap.md

 **How this will be used in production**
 - Tenants will continue performing daily uploads of deidentified participant records and searching the piipan for every required case action
 - The piipan will provide match results to tenants
-- Tenants will take action on every match per regulatory guidance from FNS
+- Tenants will take action on every match per regulatory guidance from Tenant
-- FNS will use the metrics website and external tools to monitor system health, performance, and tenant compliance with regulations
+- Tenant will use the metrics website and external tools to monitor system health, performance, and tenant compliance with regulations

 **Risks mitigated**
 - Validate successful operation of a minimal feature set before adding enhancements and improvements that might be based on untested assumptions